detroitnatif/Text-to-Video/README.md

 ---
 ### Video Creation
-Using DALLE and OpenAI Whisper to create recipe videos
+Using DALLE and OpenAI Whisper to create videos